Logo

 Most subs unlock

-You can post in 80 percent of marketing-relevant communities.
-The remaining 20 percent require 500 to 1000 minimum.
+You can post in most marketing-relevant communities at this level.
+A smaller set of stricter subs still require 500 to 1000 minimum.

 500+ karma with 30+ day account age